 - 1. Parents of a student who has accumulated 3 unexcused or illegal absences will be notified by letter of the school's concern regarding the student's attendance.
-This letter will be a warning that a meeting will be required when a student accumulates 6 unexcused or illegal absences. - 2.
+This letter will be a warning that a meeting is required when a student accumulates 6 unexcused or illegal absences. - 2.
 If a student accumulates 6 unexcused or illegal absences, a School Attendance Improvement Plan (SAIP) meeting will be scheduled by school administration. - 3.
 It is imperative that an excuse note is submitted within 3 days of the student's return to school.
-If an excuse note is not submitted within that time frame or if an excuse is a provided that is not one of the 8 reasons for an acceptable excuse, the absence(s) will remain illegal or unexcused.
+If an excuse note is not submitted within that time frame or if an excuse is provided that is not one of the reasons for an acceptable excuse, the absence(s) will remain unexcused or illegal.